 Product Features

-Keywords for Personally Identifiable Information (PII) in Magnet AXIOM
+Keywords for Personally Identifiable Information (PII) in Magnet Axiom

-Back story: I was approached by a customer for some guidance, who asked, are there any available pre-built PII keyword lists or any other PII specific features available for such a case?
+We’re often asked at Magnet Forensics, are there any available pre-built PII keyword lists or any other PII specific features available for such a case?

 We decided we needed to fix this issue.
 Not only for the sake of this customer, but for the DFIR community as a whole.
-I began compiling some of the more common types of PII that you might come across in an examination and utilized the resources listed below to create a comprehensive keyword list for DFIR examiners.
+We began compiling some of the more common types of PII that you might come across in an examination and utilized the resources listed below to create a comprehensive keyword list for DFIR examiners.
 Another big shout out to Mike Williamson, one of Magnet’s Technical Forensic Consultants, for assistance and sanity checks on some of the REGEX keywords.
 We truly have an amazing forensic army here at Magnet Forensics!

-You can access the list here at DFIR.training in a .txt format which is easily importable into Magnet AXIOM.
+You can access the list here at DFIR.training in a .txt format which is easily importable into Magnet Axiom.
 The list contains both plain text and regular expression keywords.
 Here are just a few of the REGEX keywords you’ll find there.

 Physical Addresses – This REGEX keyword, adapted from bounteous.com, is an attempt to surface common suffixes of an address.
 Of course, the shorter ones will generate some false positives, so edit as you see fit!